George Obiozor

-George A. Obiozor CON (15 August 1942 – 26 December 2022) was a Nigerian professor and diplomat who was the Nigerian Ambassador to the United States.
+George Achulike Obiozor (15 August 1942 – 26 December 2022) was a Nigerian professor and diplomat.
+Obiozor was the Nigerian Ambassador to the United States.
+He was the 10th president-general of Ọhaneze Ndigbo; succeeded by Emmanuel Iwuanyanwu.

 Early life and education

 Obiozor was born on 15 August 1942.
+He attended Awo-Omamma Comprehensive Secondary School from 1959 to 1963.
 He studied at the Institute of African Studies, and Albert Schweitzer College.
 He graduated from the University of Puget Sound in 1969, and from Columbia University with a Ph.D. in International Affairs.

 Career

 Obiozor was director-general of the Nigerian Institute of International Affairs.
 He later became the High Commissioner to Cyprus, before becoming ambassador to Israel, from 1999 to 2003, then ambassador to the United States, from 2004 to 2008.

 Obiozor was elected as the President General of Ohaneze ndi Igbo on 9 January 2021, a socio-cultural group was formed to cater for the welfare of the Igbo nation from Nigeria.